City Cruises: Lake Tahoe Cruises

 Between 1997 and 2002 Hornblower operated in Lake Tahoe, beginning with the acquisition of Lake Tahoe Cruises Inc. and the vessels Tahoe Queen and Tahoe Princess.
-Business expanded to include ferry service across Lake Tahoe and land shuttle services between South Lake Tahoe and Squaw Valley Ski Resort.
+Business expanded to include ferry service across Lake Tahoe and land shuttle services between South Lake Tahoe and Palisades Tahoe Ski Resort.
 Lake Link ferry service was launched across Lake Tahoe, and was the fastest passenger boat on the lake.
-In 2002 the Lake Tahoe port was sold to Aramark - the owner and operator of the MS Dixie - the primary long-standing competition for the Tahoe Queen.
+In 2002 the Lake Tahoe port was sold to Aramark—the owner and operator of the MS Dixie—the primary long-standing competition for the Tahoe Queen.

-Alcatraz Cruises
+Alcatraz City Cruises

 In 2006 Hornblower won the National Park Service concession for ferry service to Alcatraz Island when the contract with Blue & Gold Fleet expired.
-Under the name Alcatraz Cruises, the company provides ticketing service and transportation to the one and a half million visitors to the island every year.
+Under the name Alcatraz City Cruises, the company provides ticketing and transportation for the roughly one and a half million visitors to the island every year.

-In 2008, Alcatraz Cruises introduced the Hornblower Hybrid to the fleet — the first hybrid ferry in the United States.
+In 2008, Alcatraz Cruises introduced the Hornblower Hybrid to the fleet—the first hybrid ferry in the United States.
 The Hybrid runs off of solar power, wind power, and low-emission diesel fuel.

-Statue Cruises
+Statue City Cruises

 In 2007 the company was awarded a concession from the National Park Service to operate ferries to Liberty Island and Ellis Island, the only public access to the national historic sites in the Port of New York and New Jersey.
 This replaced Circle Line, which had operated the service since 1953.
-Under the name Statue Cruises, the company provides ticketing service and transportation for visitors to the Statue of Liberty National Monument and Ellis Island Immigration Museum.
+Under the name Statue City Cruises, the company provides ticketing service and transportation for visitors to the Statue of Liberty National Monument and Ellis Island Immigration Museum.
 Boats depart from either Communipaw Terminal, Liberty State Park in Jersey City or Castle Clinton, Battery Park in Lower Manhattan.
-All ferry riders are subject to security screening, similar to airport procedures, prior to boarding.
+The National Park Service selected Statue City Cruises to continue as the authorized concessioner under a 10-year contract beginning March 1, 2024.

 The affiliated Liberty Water Taxi operates between Liberty State Park and the Battery Park City Ferry Terminal.

-Hornblower New York Cruises
+Hornblower New York (now City Cruises)

-Separately from its Liberty and Ellis Island service, Hornblower operates a fleet of six New York-based yachts operating from Pier 15 on the East River and Pier 40 on the Hudson River, offering scheduled sightseeing cruises and special-event charter excursions.
-Its vessels are the Hornblower Infinity, the Hornblower Serenity, the Hornblower Sensation, the Hornblower Hybrid, the Hornblower Esprit and the John James Audubon.
+Separately from its Liberty and Ellis Island service, City Cruises operates a fleet of New York–based yachts from Pier 15 on the East River and Pier 40 on the Hudson River, offering scheduled sightseeing and dining cruises and special-event charter excursions.